cloud-gov/docker-registry-mirror/README.md

 # docker-registry-mirror

-The repository automates the deployment of a protected docker registry mirror cache (https://docs.docker.com/registry/recipes/mirror/) deployed to cloud.gov.
-We use this mirror to reduce our number of pulls from docker hub.
+The repository automates the deployment of a protected Docker registry mirror cache (https://docs.docker.com/registry/recipes/mirror/) deployed to cloud.gov.
+We use this mirror to reduce our number of pulls from Docker hub.

 This follows a pattern of protecting an application using a cloud.gov internal network and an nginx proxy.